Vegan leather? That sounds like a contradiction!

 Matt & Nat uses various vegan leathers some include PU (polyurethane) and PVC (polyvinylchloride).
 They try to use PU wherever possible as it is less harmful for the environment than PVC.

-They have some lovely vegan leather boots and vegan leather shoes.
-Some of their vegan trainers contain PU as well as recycled canvas.
+They have some lovely vegan leather boots and shoes.
+Some of their vegan sneakers contain PU as well as recycled canvas.
 Whilst PU is a plastic-based material, meaning it is harder to recycle than natural materials, Matt & Nat are excellent at giving things another life and encourage their customers to donate their vegan leather items afterwards.

 Vegetarian Shoes have been creating wonderful vegan leather products for quite a while.
 The brand started in the UK 29 years ago, back when it was difficult to get soy milk with your cup of tea.

 Despite the brand name, all of their shoes are vegan.
 Some of their shoes are made in Britain so if you are based in the UK, you know you are supporting the local economy and can actually visit them in their store in Brighton.